-Grab your rackets, your strawberries and cream and – as long as you’re old enough – a glass of Pimms; because Wimbledon’s underway… and to celebrate we’re having a rally of our very own!
+Grab your rackets, your strawberries and cream and – as long as you’re old enough – a glass of Pimms; because here are the most important facts and figures from Wimbledon…

-Tom – The winner of a coin toss decides if they want the first serve.
-But the odds aren’t exactly 50/50.
-Coins have a 51 per cent chance of landing on the side that was faced down at the start.
+- The winner of the coin toss decides if they want to serve first and statistics show that a coin has a 51% chance of landing on the side that was facing down at the start

 - 320,000 glasses of Pimms, 28,000 kilograms of strawberries and 10,000 litres of cream are sold over the fortnight – cheers!

 You can listen to the full interview for the Naked Scientists here.